 Vaginal discharge is a healthy part of vaginal health.
-The type of vaginal discharge you may experience changes during your menstrual cycle, but in almost all cases, it’s a sign that everything is working well.
-More to the point, the discharge can mean your vagina is healthy.
+The type of vaginal discharge you experience changes during your menstrual cycle, but in almost all cases, it’s a sign that everything is working well.
+In fact, the discharge can mean your vagina is healthy.

 Vaginal discharge is used to help keep your vaginal tissues moist and lubricated.
 It’s influenced by your reproductive hormones, which is why it changes throughout the menstrual cycle and in pregnancy.

-Likewise, vaginal discharge is also your body’s way of maintaining the pH balance of your vagina.
-The fluids act as a natural lubrication to move bacteria, dirt, and germs out of your vaginal cavity.
+Vaginal discharge is also your body’s way of maintaining the pH balance of your vagina.
+The fluids act as natural lubrication to move bacteria, dirt, and germs out of your vaginal cavity.

-As long as the discharge has no bad odor and you’re not experiencing any other symptoms, this type of discharge is normal and healthy.
-In fact, most women produce about a teaspoon of discharge every day.
+As long as the discharge does not have a bad odor and you’re not experiencing any other symptoms, this type of discharge is healthy.

 In the first days of your menstrual cycle, you may experience thin, milky white vaginal discharge.
 Some people describe this discharge as an “egg white” consistency.

 This thinner discharge is a sign that you’re preparing for ovulation.
-It’s completely normal.
+It’s completely typical.
 As you get closer to your period, the discharge may become thicker and more opaque.

 This milky white discharge may also be a sign that you’re pregnant.
 In the early stages of pregnancy, some people produce a thin, milky white discharge.
-This discharge results from hormonal changes, which are preparing the body for the nine months of pregnancy.
+This discharge results from hormonal changes, which are the beginning stages of pregnancy.

-Common symptoms of bacterial vaginosis include milky white and gray discharge with a strong, bad odor.
+Common symptoms of bacterial vaginosis include milky white and gray discharge with a strong, unpleasant odor.